grokkingnix/bourne-to-blog/README.md

     ##### Published: 2020-08-20 | Last Updated: 2021-02-02 | ~8 Minute Read

 This is because of how each post is parsed, the title and published date are expected to be in this specific format.
-If you have a different format, your index page may not be built as expected.
+If you have a different format, your index page will not be built as expected.

 For an example of how this index page will look please see [here](https://nixing.mx/index.html).